 All studies included in this review implemented interventions at LCME-accredited medical schools.
-A variety of settings were utilized for interventions in the included studies for the review.
-The majority of interventions (n=13, 81.25%) included a classroom-based setting for at least part of the intervention, but only two interventions were delivered exclusively in a classroom setting.
-The Peak Performance educational activity at the University of North Carolina used simulation learning to let students take on the role of a senior resident with multiple demands on their time and resources so that the student could practice different leadership and coping strategies, and the Uniformed Services University LEAD curriculum culminates in "Operation Bushmaster," a one day field practicum where students are evaluated for a variety of elements including context adaptation, communication and organizational skills.^{23, 24}
+A variety of settings were utilized for interventions in the included studies.
+Most interventions (n=13, 81.25%) included a classroom-based setting for at least part of the intervention, but only two interventions were delivered exclusively in a classroom setting.
+The Peak Performance educational activity at the University of North Carolina used simulation learning to enable students to take on the role of a senior resident with multiple demands on their time and resources, so that the student could practice different leadership and coping strategies.
+The Uniformed Services University LEAD curriculum culminates in "Operation Bushmaster," a one-day field practicum where students are evaluated for a variety of elements including context adaptation, communication, and organizational skills.^{23, 24}